Open Accessibility Menu

 Helps You to Maintain a Healthy Weight

 When it comes to trying to lose weight or maintain a healthier weight, getting regular aerobic activity in your weekly routine is a must—and walking is an excellent place to start!
 When you go for a brisk walk, you increase the number of calories that your body is using for energy.
-When you burn off more calories than you intake, you have a calorie deficit, causing you to lose weight.
+When you burn off more calories than you take in, you have a calorie deficit, causing you to lose weight.

 Prevents and Reduces Joint Pain